 I love Epiphany, the season of befriending the Light.
 I love the liminal days between the Transfiguration and Ash Wednesday.
 I can linger on the mountain as the light fades.
 Soon, too soon, I have to confront those grayish shapeless lumps in my character that obscure the Light from radiating throughout my soul.
 In Lent I must tend to the lumps.

-An Orthodox teaching posits that hell consists of the unmitigated Light of God, like heaven.
-However, the torment of hell involves the slow burning of all that ego residue, unrepented sins, unformed lumps of deficient character, unresolved conflicts clung to in life.
+An Orthodox teaching posits that hell consists of the the same unmitigated Light of God as heaven.
+It's all one light.
+However, what makes hell a hellish condition is the slow burning of all that ego residue, unrepented sins, unformed lumps of deficient character, unresolved conflicts clung to in life.
 So the lumps of stuff burn in the Uncreated Light of Presence.

 Wednesday I've got to get to work on my heavy gray lumpish sins and wickedness, things done and left undone, the devices and desires of my own heart.* But lingering in this Tabor light, just for these few days, the last of Epiphany, reminds me why I need and want to work so hard in my Lenten repenting.